6demon89/Helmes.WebApi/README.md

 To start React App, navigate to '\Helmes.Front\my-app' ans start with npm start command ``

+Please make sure that react js utilize uses correct port for fetching data as WeApi.

 ## Development setup

 Please ensure that SQL Server or SQL Server Express is installed and running;